wijjam/Raxzus_heap_research/README.md

 Free blocks store a pointer to the next free block in their own first 4 bytes.
 When a block is handed to the caller, those bytes become user data.
 When freed, they become list linkage again.
 There is no separate bookkeeping structure — freed memory is the bookkeeping.

 This is a LIFO free list.
 The most recently freed block is the next to be allocated.

+Each domain occupies a 256MB virtual region, sufficient for millions of small block allocations before virtual exhaustion.

 Performance